Key Points

 When a life insurance policy requires regular payments, the person who established the ILIT will usually make a cash gift to the trustee.

-The trustee then takes that money to pay the premiums for the insurance policy.
+The trustee then uses the funds to pay the insurance policy premiums.

 Does an ILIT trigger a Generation-Skipping Transfer Tax (GST)?

-Even if the ILIT is not intended to be a generation-skipping trust, it is possible that an unfortunate series of deaths may cause the trust to become a generation-skipping trust.
+Even if the ILIT is not intended to be a generation-skipping trust, an unfortunate series of deaths may cause it to become one.

 To prevent that, a portion of the insured’s GST Exemption could be allocated to the Irrevocable Life Insurance Trust by filing a Form 709 Federal Gift and Generation-Skipping Transfer Tax Return with the IRS.